top of page

 Action Plan

 As always, we have our voice and our vote.
-We can share our understanding of the real impact of further reducing the flat income tax basis to 3.5% with neighbors and friends, regardless of political affiliation.
+We need to share our understanding of the real impact of further reducing the flat income tax basis to 3.5% with neighbors and friends, regardless of political affiliation.
 As we canvas and phone bank, please share these new additions to our November ballot with a strong recommendation to vote “NO”.
+Please remind our fellow voters that Tim Moffitt, Jennifer Balkcom and Jake Johnson all voted in favor of this amendment.

 Joe Elliott, ejoe2397@gmail.com